Australian Government Bureau of Meteorology

 Mungle 7 day forecast

 Today: Partly cloudy.
-High chance of showers on the N slopes, medium chance elsewhere.
-The chance of a thunderstorm in the morning and afternoon.
-Thunderstorms possibly severe with damaging winds in the N in the afternoon and early evening.
-Light winds becoming W/SW 15 to 25 km/h in the morning then tending S/SW 15 to 20 km/h in the evening.
-Overnight temperatures falling to between 18 and 22 with daytime temperatures reaching 31 to 36.
+Slight chance of a shower.
+The chance of a thunderstorm in the afternoon and early evening.
+Thunderstorms possibly severe with damaging winds and large hail in the afternoon and early evening.
+Winds W/NW 15 to 20 km/h tending W/SW 15 to 25 km/h in the early afternoon then tending NW/NE 20 to 30 km/h in the evening.
+Daytime maximum temperatures 39 to 47.

 (km/h)14